-Tributaries and communications of the cavernous sinus
+Tributaries and communications

 At its anterior end the cavernous sinus receives the ophthalmic vein or veins and the sphenoparietal sinus, which lies along the edge of the lesser wing of the sphenoid.
 Its posterior end is connected with the superior and inferior petrosal sinuses.
 Medially, a number of small intercavernous sinuses connect it with its fellow; one of them passes through the anterior margin of the diaphragma sellae, another through the posterior margin, and the others pass below the hypophis.
 Superiorly, it receives one or more small cerebral veins and one large one – the superficial middle cerebral vein.
 Inferiorly, it communicates with venous plexuses outside the skull by means of emissary veins: one emissary vein passes through the carotid canal to connect it with the pharyngeal plexus; another passes through the foramen ovale or through the emissary sphenoidal foramen, when that foramen is present, and connects it with the pterygoid plexus.